Commitment to Safety

-- At the time of the suspension, an administrator or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
+At the time of the suspension, an administrator or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
 Whenever a student is suspended, the parent/guardian shall be notified in writing of the suspension and the date of return following suspension.
-This notice shall state the specific offense committed by the student.
-In addition, the notice may also state the date and time when the student may return to school.
-If school officials wish to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice may request that the parent/guardian respond to such requests without delay.
+This notice shall state the specific offense(s) committed by the student as well as the date the student may return to school following the suspension.
+In addition, the notice may also state the time when the student may return to school.
+If Charter School officials wish to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice may request that the parent/guardian respond to such requests without delay.

-- Suspension Time Limits/Recommendation for Placement/Expulsion
+- Suspension Time Limits/Recommendation for Expulsion

-This determination will be made by the Principal or designee upon either of the following determinations: 1) the pupil’s presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
+This determination will be made by the Executive Director or designee upon either of the following: 1) the pupil’s presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
 Upon either determination, the pupil’s suspension will be extended pending the results of an expulsion hearing.

 Written notice of the hearing shall be forwarded to the student and the student’s parent/guardian at least ten (10) calendar days before the date of the hearing.
 Upon mailing the notice, it shall be deemed served upon the pupil.
 The notice shall include:

 - The date and place of the expulsion hearing;

 - A statement of the specific facts, charges and offenses upon which the proposed expulsion is based;

 - A copy of the Charter School’s disciplinary rules which relate to the alleged violation;